 The first sensitivity analysis was an increase and decrease in interest rates.
-The analysis was performed by shifting the risk-free base curve by 100 basis points up or down for all maturities.
-We then recalculated eligible own funds and the SCR for all interest-rate-sensitive assets and liabilities.
+We conducted the analysis by shifting the risk-free interest rate base curve up or down by 100 basis points for all maturities.
+We then recalculated the Group's eligible own funds and its SCR, taking into account the impact of the change in the curve on all interest-rate-sensitive assets and liabilities.
 The Group's eligible own funds decreased marginally when interest rates were increased by 100 basis points, the Group's SCR increased slightly, and the Group's solvency ratio decreased marginally as a result.
-A sensitivity analysis of a 100 basis-point reduction in interest rates resulted in a modest increase in the Group's eligible own funds and SCR.
-The Group's solvency ratio increased slightly.
+A sensitivity analysis of a 100 basis point-reduction in interest rates resulted in a modest increase in the Group's eligible own funds and SCR.
+The Group's solvency ratio remained at the same level.

 The second is a sensitivity analysis of the decrease in the value of the Group's equity securities, which was carried out by reducing the value of the equity securities by 20% at the reporting date.
-In addition, we evaluated the impact of the change on best estimate provisions, which depends on the level of investments.
+In addition, we assessed the impact of the change on the best estimate provisions, which depends on the level of investments.
 We calculated the impact of the sensitivity analysis on the Group's eligible own funds and the level of the Group's SCR.
-The Group's eligible own funds were reduced by more than the Group's materiality threshold, but the Group's SCR was also reduced, so the impact on the Group's solvency ratio was small.
+The Group's eligible own funds were reduced by more than the Group's materiality threshold, but the Group's SCR also declined, so there was no change in the Group's solvency ratio.

-The third sensitivity analysis assumed a fall in property prices of 15%.
+The third sensitivity analysis assumed a 15% fall in property prices.
 The calculation was made using the amount of property as at the reporting date.
 The sensitivity analysis mainly resulted in a decline in the Group's eligible own funds, which exceeded the Group's materiality threshold.
 In addition, there was a drop in the capital requirements of the property risk and currency risk sub-modules.
 Because eligible own funds decline in line with the Group's SCR, the impact of the sensitivity analysis on the Group's solvency ratio was minor.

 The fourth is a sensitivity analysis to increases in credit spreads.
 The analysis was carried out by increasing the credit spreads by 100 basis points and then recalculating the eligible own funds and the solvency capital requirement.
-The Group's eligible own funds were reduced by more than the Group's materiality threshold, but the Group's SCR was also reduced, so the impact on the Group's solvency ratio was moderate.
+The Group's eligible own funds decreased by more than the Group's materiality threshold, whereas the Group's SCR increased slightly, resulting in a moderate impact on the Group's solvency ratio.